Mobile ad blocking installs just spiked 3X in the last three months. But who is installing ad blocking browsers and apps? And why?

 In the New York Times example above, the mobile page weighed in at a staggering 16.3 MB without an ad blocker, and a somewhat more svelte 3.5 MB with one.
 For people on a data budget, and particularly for users in developing nations or countries where mobile data is expensive, this can be a very big incentive to block ads.

-A recent Adobe study found that ad blockers reduced data use by about 50%.
+An Adobe study found that ad blockers reduced data use by about 50%.
 For people who are paying for their data use with limited funds, that’s a powerful incentive.

 For more details on mobile ad blocking, please see our free report.
 If you’re currently using a mobile ad blocker, tell us why in the comments.
 Or … if you’re a marketer or advertiser and have serious concerns about ad blocking, let’s discuss what you’re doing about it.